 How to Edit and Update Issues

 A guide to how to update an issue via REST.

-See our JIRA REST API tutorials.
+Get hands-on with the JIRA REST API with our JIRA REST API tutorials.